Jean Claude Vanderfield - Modern Sculptor and Automaton Builder/Designer

-Combining the art of forging, metalworking, mechanical engineering, and kinetic movement, to create a new form of art with an environmental twist.
+Combining the art of forging, metalworking, mechanical engineering, and mechanical movement, to create a form of art with an environmental twist.

 My early career was providing Industrial Automation technical services and programming for large corporations such as Frito-Lay, Keebler Corporation, Northrop Grumman Aerospace, PPG, Purina Mills, and other factories that feature automation.
 Automation and robotics was a field of study I had been interested in since 10 yrs of age as I began to learn about electrical drafting and electronic troubleshooting principles.
 At a very young age I was already repairing electronic appliances for a local furniture company by learning repair techniques through reading books on the subject from the local and school libraries.